nick-botticelli/LumberjackNotes/documentation/Inception.md

 **Consumer Segments:** STEM college students\

 **Key Insights**
-Note-taking while listening to a lecture is difficult; organization options like index, table of references; needs to have a good UI; anti-distraction; lots of features like highlighting.
+* Note-taking while listening to a lecture is difficult
+* organization options like index, table of references
+* needs to have a good UI anti-distraction
+* lots of features like highlighting

 **Representative Quotes**
 * "For note-taking, [the app] needs to be streamlined... needs to be easy to access like Google docs... and also not cluttered."